 -All entrance fees as mentioned in the program

 -1-hour cyclo ride & First class water puppet tickets

 -All taxes, fees, and OPC

 -Personal expenses and optional activities

--Tips: Guides, bus drivers and the hotel staff
+-Tips for guides, bus drivers and hotel staff

 Subscribe to our newsletter